MrSkills93/OHD-FM/README.md

-Disclaimer: This website IS "vibe-coded".
+Disclaimer: This website is "vibe-coded".
 The manuals themselves thought are all hand written by community members.
 If you have any feedback related to this website or the manuals please contact me on discord @mrskills93